Unknownn113/Scholarship-Registration-with-Admin-Page/README.md

 # Scholarship-Registration-with-Admin-Page

-To access the Admin Page:
-Enter in the Log In Screen the following:
+Enter the Following to Access the Admin Page:

 Student ID: Admin
 Password: admin123